-- Availability being available during school hours - Managing referrals to e.g. Children's Social Care, Channel programme, Disclosure and Barring service, the Police - Working with others e.g. a point of contact with safeguarding partners, a source of support and advice for staff, to promote supportive engagement with parents and/or carers, SLT and those in governance - Information sharing and managing the child protection files - Raising safeguarding and child protection awareness - Updating training, knowledge and skills required to carry out the role of DSL - Providing support to staff - Holding and sharing information
+- Availability being available during school hours - Managing referrals to e.g. Children's Social Care, Channel programme, Disclosure and Barring service, the Police - Working with others e.g. a point of contact with safeguarding partners, a source of support and advice for staff, to promote supportive engagement with parents and/or carers and the SLT/Governing body - Information sharing and managing the child protection files - Raising safeguarding and child protection awareness - Updating training, knowledge and skills required to carry out the role of DSL - Providing support to staff - Holding and sharing information - Overseeing and acting upon filtering and monitoring reports and checks to these systems

-The Deputy Designated Safeguarding Lead (DDSL):
+The Deputy Designated Safeguarding Leads (DDSLs):

-Is trained to the same standard as the Designated Safeguarding Lead and, in the absence of the DSL, carries out those functions necessary to ensure the ongoing safety and protection of pupils.
+Are trained to the same standard as the Designated Safeguarding Lead and, in the absence of the DSL, carry out those functions necessary to ensure the ongoing safety and protection of pupils.
 In the event of the long-term absence of the DSL the deputy will assume all of the functions above.

 Whilst the activities of the designated safeguarding lead can be delegated to appropriately trained deputies, the ultimate lead responsibility for child protection, as set out above, remains with the designated safeguarding lead, this lead responsibility should not be delegated.